gamelab/WebGL-Particles-Plugin/README.md

      * "velRadialEnd" (number) : The ending angle in radians of the radial distribution
      * "velConstrainRadial" (boolean) : Toggle whether to generate velocity vectors within the radial field, or on its edge
      * "velRandomRadial" (boolean : Toggle random or regular distribution along the edge of the radial distribution

+### Angle Start
+Determines initial angle.
+  * "angStartMin" (number) : The minimum start angle of each particle.
+A random start angle between "angStartMin" and "angStartMax" will be generated
+  * "angStartMax" (number) : The minimum start angle of each particle.
+A random start angle between "angStartMin" and "angStartMax" will be generated
+  * "angVelocityConform" (boolean) : Toggle velocity conformity.
+If false, particles default to standard orientation.
+If true, particles are emitted facing their birth velocity.
+Standard orientation assumes rotation 0, in which the "front" of a particle is pointing to the right.

 ### Lifespan
 Determines the spawn time and lifespan of particles